browserengineering/book/book/chrome.md

 hard to visit *any other website*...

 ::: {.further}
-A browser's navigation history can contain sensitive information, so keeping it secure is important.
+A browser's navigation history can contain sensitive information about which websites a user likes visiting, so keeping it secure is important.
 Surprisingly, this is pretty hard, because CSS features like the [`:visited` selector][visited-selector] can be used to [check][history-sniffing] whether a URL has been visited before.
 :::

 [visited-selector]: https://developer.mozilla.org/en-US/docs/Web/CSS/:visited